|PHONE: (219) 464-5783||EMAIL: firstname.lastname@example.org|

-Following the season, Zobeck was drafted in the MLS Supplemental Draft by FC Dallas, the second straight season Valpo has had a selection in the league's supplemental draft.
+Following the season, Zobeck was drafted in the MLS Supplemental Draft by FC Dallas, the second straight season Valpo had a selection in the league's supplemental draft.
 He then became the first Crusader alum in program history to sign an MLS contract, inking a deal with FC Dallas.
-Meanwhile, Stefan Antonijevic signed a professional deal in the U.S. as well, joining the Fort Lauderdale Strikers of the NASL.
+Meanwhile, Antonijevic signed a professional deal in the U.S. as well, joining the Fort Lauderdale Strikers of the NASL.

 2011 saw Avery lead the Crusaders as they captured Valpo's first Horizon League title in any team sport, finishing the league slate with a 5-1-2 record and earning the right to host the Horizon League Championship.
 Avery, who guided Valpo to a 9-6-5 overall record in 2011, was named the league's Coach of the Year while coaching the Horizon League Defensive Player of the Year (Antonijevic) and Goalkeeper of the Year (Zobeck), as well as five other All-League honorees.